riggs9162/helix/docs/manual/creating-classes.md

 This specifies the name of the class as it appears in-game.

 ```
-CLASS.name = "Combine Soldier"
+CLASS.name = "Overwatch Soldier"
 ```

 **CLASS.faction**

 This associates the class with a specific faction.
-In this example, the class is linked to the `FACTION_TF` faction.
+In this example, the class is linked to the `FACTION_OTA` faction.

 ```
-CLASS.faction = FACTION_TF
+CLASS.faction = FACTION_OTA
 ```

 **CLASS.isDefault**